tansengming/eliza-rb/README.md

 > **What if** I forget **about the kettle**?

-Applying the rules on it would create this reply:
+Applying the rules would create this reply:

 > Can you think of why you might forget **about the kettle**?